From Policy to Practice: Safer Illinois Campuses

 Mental Health First Aid: Supporting Student Well-Being

 Higher education is dynamic and rewarding, but mental health challenges are increasingly visible among students.
-Faculty, staff and administrators are often the first to notice changes in a student’s behavior, mood or academic performance.
-However, many feel unprepared to respond confidently and compassionately.
-Fortunately, Mental Health First Aid (MHFA) offers a practical way to bridge […]
+Faculty, staff and administrators are often the first to notice changes in a student’s behavior, […]

 How colleges and universities can better support student veterans